 In consequence of this, in an appendix to the Dreadlord Manual of antique fame, Doug Suerich proposed grouping a Patriot with a Little Joe and a Cygnus.
 When employed properly, he contended, this trio could be deadly against most foes.
-Unfortunately, what was true in 1994 has not withstood the test of time; against cloakers, who can select their targets through Intercept, such a group can gain no advantage from stacking, and against even medium carriers, battleships, or battlecruisers, they’re simply flying to their deaths — a gift to any adversary who chooses to seize it.
+Unfortunately, what was true in 1994 has not withstood the test of time; against cloakers, who can select their targets through Intercept, such a group can gain no advantage from stacking, and against even medium carriers, battleships, or battlecruisers, they’re often simply flying to their deaths — a gift to any adversary who chooses to seize it.

 Instead, we shall focus on ship stacks that function in a group as greater than the sum of their parts.

 Some races are fortunate, and can field uniform squadrons composed purely of heavy carriers without fear.
 Most don’t have this ability, which means they need to use precisely stacked fleets for battle, predicting the enemy’s own battle order and countering with their own design.